ACH Service Terms

 You shall not have the right to cancel, amend, or reverse an ACH Entry after its receipt by Square.
 However, Square may, in its sole discretion, use reasonable efforts to act on your request to cancel, amend or reverse an Entry before transmitting to the ACH Network or processing it as an on-us Entry.
 Square shall have no liability if it fails to effect such requests.

-We and the ODFI have the right to reject an ACH Entry.
+We and an ODFI have the right to reject an ACH Entry.

-Square or the ODFI may reject any Entry, including an on-us Entry, which does not comply with the requirements of these ACH Service Terms or the Network Rules, and may reject any Entry if you are not otherwise in compliance with these ACH Service Terms.
-In addition, the ODFI may refuse to process an Entry you initiate in its sole discretion.
-You shall be responsible for correcting any Entries rejected by Square or ODFI prior to resubmission.
+Square or an ODFI may reject any Entry which does not comply with the requirements of these ACH Pay Terms or the Network Rules, and may reject any Entry if you are not otherwise in compliance with these ACH Pay Terms.
+In addition, an ODFI may refuse to process an Entry you initiate in its sole discretion.
+You shall be responsible for correcting any Entries rejected by Square or an ODFI prior to resubmission.

-When using the ACH Service, you understand and agree that it may take more than 60 days for Square to receive notice a return or reversal of an ACH Entry and for Square to exercise any of our rights granted or reserved under these ACH Service Terms, the Payment Terms, or the Network Rules.
-You agree to maintain a sufficient balance in your linked bank account to satisfy all obligations to Square in connection with your use of the ACH Service, including returns, reversals, and associated fees, and to add funds immediately if Square notifies you that your funds in your linked bank account are insufficient.
-Square reserves the right to recover all outstanding amounts due to Square in accordance with the Recovery Authorizations set forth in Section 2 of the Payment Terms.
+When using ACH Pay, you understand and agree that it may take more than sixty (60) days for Square to receive notice of a return or reversal of an ACH Entry and for Square to exercise any of our rights granted or reserved under these ACH Pay Terms, the Payment Terms, or the Network Rules.
+You agree to maintain a sufficient balance in your Square Balance or your linked bank account to satisfy all obligations to Square in connection with your use of ACH Pay, including returns, reversals, and associated fees, and to add funds immediately if Square notifies you that your funds in your linked bank account are insufficient.
+Square reserves the right to recover all outstanding amounts due to Square in accordance with the Recovery Authorizations set forth in the “Your Authorization for Settlement of Proceeds and for Square to Recover Funds” Section of the Payment Terms.

-You agree to use the ACH Service for legal purposes only.
-You agree that your use of the ACH Service won’t cause Square to violate the law.
+You agree to use ACH Pay for legal purposes only.
+You agree that your use of ACH Pay won’t cause Square or its ODFI(s) to violate the law.

 12. Violation of Laws.

-You represent, warrant, and covenant to Square, as an Originator of Entries made under the Operating Rules, that (a) you will not seek to use the ACH Service in violation of any applicable law or regulation; and (b) no Entry delivered to Square or the ODFI, if accepted by the ODFI, will cause Square or the ODFI to be in violation of any regulation or sanction administered by the federal or state government or otherwise causes Square or the ODFI to be in violation of federal or state law.
+You represent, warrant, and covenant to Square, as an Originator of Entries made under the Nacha Operating Rules, that (a) you will not seek to use ACH Pay in violation of any applicable law or regulation; and (b) no Entry delivered to Square or an ODFI, if accepted by the ODFI, will cause Square or the ODFI to be in violation of any regulation or sanction administered by the federal or state government, in the U.S. or elsewhere, or otherwise cause Square or the ODFI to be in violation of U.S. federal or state law or the laws of other jurisdictions.

-You will allow us, the ODFI, or any third party auditor that we choose to inspect and review your policies and procedures for complying with these terms and the Nacha Operating Rules.
+You will allow us, an ODFI, or any third party auditor that we choose to inspect and review your policies and procedures for complying with these terms and the Nacha Operating Rules.

 13. Audit and Review.

-You agree to permit Square and the ODFI and their designated third parties to audit, inspect, and review your policies and processes for purposes of ensuring your compliance with these ACH Service Terms and the Network Rules.
+You agree to permit Square and the ODFIs and their designated third parties to audit, inspect, and review your policies and processes for purposes of ensuring your compliance with these ACH Pay Terms and the Network Rules.
 You agree to cooperate with any such audit and to respond to reasonable requests for information necessary to complete such audit in a timely manner.

-We won’t be liable for anything the ODFI or a third party does that prevents us from providing you with the ACH Service.
+We won’t be liable for anything the ODFI or a third party does that prevents us from providing you with ACH Pay.

 14. Additional Limitation of Liability.

-In addition to Section 18 of the General Terms, Square shall not be liable for any action or inaction by ODFI or a third party (e.g., the ACH operator or RDFI) that results in Square’s failure to perform under these ACH Service Terms or suspension, termination, restriction or other delay in Square’s performance under these ACH Service Terms.
+In addition to the “No Warranties” Section of the General Terms, Square shall not be liable for any action or inaction by an ODFI or a third party (e.g., the ACH operator or RDFI) that results in Square’s failure to perform under these ACH Pay Terms or suspension, termination, restriction or other delay in Square’s performance under these ACH Pay Terms.

-If you do something using the ACH Service that gets us sued or fined, you agree to cover our losses as described below.
+If you do something using ACH Pay that gets us sued or fined, you agree to cover our losses as described below.

 15. Additional Indemnity.

-In addition to Section 33 of the Payments Terms, you will indemnify, defend, and hold us and our processors (and our respective employees, directors, agents, affiliates and representatives) harmless from and against any and all claims, costs, losses, damages, judgments, Tax assessments, penalties, interest, and expenses (including reasonable attorneys’ fees) arising out of any claim, action, audit, investigation, inquiry, or other proceeding instituted by a person or entity that arises out of or relates to (a) your breach of any representation, warranty or covenant set forth in these ACH Service Terms, (b) your failure to perform your obligations as an Originator under the Network Rules, (c) your failure to maintain a sufficient balance in your Square account to cover your obligations under these ACH Service Terms, (d) Square’s effecting or attempt to effect your request for the cancellation, amendment or reversal of an Entry, or (e) Square’s issuance of duplicate Entries.
+In addition to the “Additional Indemnity” Section of the Payments Terms, you will indemnify, defend, and hold us and our processors (and our respective employees, directors, agents, affiliates and representatives) harmless from and against any and all claims, costs, losses, damages, judgments, Tax assessments, penalties, interest, and expenses (including reasonable attorneys’ fees) arising out of any claim, action, audit, investigation, inquiry, or other proceeding instituted by a person or entity that arises out of or relates to (a) your breach of any representation, warranty or covenant set forth in these ACH Pay Terms, (b) your failure to perform your obligations as an Originator under the Network Rules, (c) your failure to maintain a sufficient balance in your Square Balance to cover your obligations under these ACH Pay Terms, (d) Square’s effecting or attempt to effect your request for the cancellation, amendment or reversal of an Entry, or (e) Square’s issuance of duplicate Entries.

-These ACH Service Terms are part of the Payment Terms.
+These ACH Pay Terms are part of the Payment Terms.

 16. Relationship to Payment Terms.

-These ACH Service Terms are hereby incorporated into and made part of the Payment Terms.
-To the extent the ACH Service Terms conflict with the Payment Terms, these terms shall control with respect to the ACH Service and only to the extent of such conflict.
+These ACH Pay Terms are hereby incorporated into and made part of the Payment Terms.
+To the extent the ACH Pay Terms conflict with the Payment Terms, these terms shall control with respect to the ACH Pay and only to the extent of such conflict.

 See below for important definitions that are used in these terms.